Man kills grizzly bear that attacked him while he was picking huckleberries in Montana

 The man was later hospitalized.
 The victim’s name and further details on his condition were not released.

 “Montana is bear country.
-People should be prepared to encounter grizzly or black bears in Montana.
+People should be prepared to encounter grizzly or black in Montana.
 Avoiding conflicts with bears is easier than dealing with conflicts,” the department said in the release.
 They advise carrying bear spray and traveling in groups in such areas.

 The bear in this case was probably reacting defensively to protect its cubs, said department spokesperson Dillon Tabish, although no sightings of any actual cubs had been confirmed at the time the press release was issued.